appbricks/cloud-builder/README.md

 ***Be Safe, Be Secure, Stay Connected***

-## Overview

-This project implements the framework for launching [Cloud Builder](https://github.com/appbricks/cloud-builder) automation recipes.
+This project implements a framework for launching cloud automation recipes that can be used to build private and secure sandbox environments with selected software and services using your public cloud account.